-Brian et al 2018, showed that this pattern exists centering on the margin of 48 mm column water vapor in tropical region and there is a “h” export toward subtropics (figure 4-a).
+Mapes et al 2018, showed that this pattern exists centering on the margin of 48 mm column water vapor in tropical region and there is a “h” export toward subtropics (figure 4-a).
 The 48 mm CWV was inferred from a the distribution analysis in the same study showing 2 maximum in CWV PDF (figure 4-b) with the middle minimum on 48 mm.
 This motif is representative of tropical region because it is based on 3 year average of satellite data products.